 Fire ants, wasps and bees are a part of the ecosystem at the park.
 While the park manages these as best they can, teachers should be aware of their presence and bring a first aid kit with them during their field trip.

-While a single water fountain is available on the grounds, bringing bottled water is recommended for all students on warmer days.
+While a single water fountain is available on the grounds, bringing bottled water is recommended for all students.